plainionist/plainionist.github.io/_posts/2023-02-05-TickSpec-with-Code-Generation.md

 As already said, so far I tried practicing BDD without any framework based on feature files and Gherkin language.
-Even though the feature files look nice and are easy to read, even by non-technical stakeholders, tests written using this approach have a severe drawback: there is no compiler which ensures that the steps, used to describe a scenario. are actually compatible.
+Even though the feature files look nice and are easy to read, even by non-technical stakeholders, tests written using this approach have a severe drawback: there is no compiler which ensures that the steps, used to describe a scenario are actually compatible.
 This means, we can only detect at run-time that e.g. the "output" produced by a particular GIVEN step is not compatible to the "input" required by a particular WHEN step.

 For me, valuing a lot the idea of avoiding bugs by design and with the help of the compiler (type safety)